habibah-adam/weight_controller/README.md

 Following features are intended in the future releases:
 - Target on losing weight
 - Calculate calorie for an uploaded picture(food)
-- Burning calorie by activity tracker
+- Burning calorie by activity tracker1        vm,